la2050/archive/_projects/2015/lift-la-member2member-project.md

   to get resources directly into their hands.
 project_image: 'https://img.youtube.com/vi/0kAkWtDm2X0/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/0kAkWtDm2X0'
-'In one to three sentences, please describe your proposal.': >- LIFT-LA’s model is predicated on the belief that poverty is complicated, getting help should not be-- more connected families are more likely to manage crises and move out of poverty.
-We will augment our current model by sharpening our focus to work with parents with young children to truly break the cycle of poverty.
-We will build the formal and informal supports necessary to get resources directly into their hands.
 Where will you be working?:
   - County of Los Angeles
   - Tenant partner of the Magnolia Community Initiative